Windows81/Roblox-x64dbg-FFlag-Extractor/README.md

 Rōblox stores hidden options in what we call FFlags.
 However, `FFlags` are just one piece of the equation.
 These just refer to boolean values.
 Rōblox also supplies other namespaces, i.e. `FInt`, `FString`, and `FLog`.

 When Rōblox runs, the values are loaded directly from memory addresses.
-My program's job is to find these memory addresses and.
+My program's job is to find these memory addresses.
 If `--add_flag_labels` is passed in, they are stored as shortcuts the next time you open your program in x64dbg.
 It's nice to see:

 ```patch
 0196FACD | 8BC8                     | mov     ecx, eax